Elijah Blanchard, Aniah Blanchard’s father, has hope for his daughter’s return

 “I still remain hopeful.
 I miss her.
 I love her.
 As a father, I’m just not going to let her go,” Blanchard stated.

 The reward money for Aniah has reached over $80,000.
-There are also blue ribbons displayed throughout Birmingham in honor of Aniah.
+There are also blue ribbons displayed throughout the Birmingham area in honor of Aniah.
 Blanchard shared his thanks to the community for their support.

 “I just want to thank everybody, the support we’re getting.
 Through all of it we still remain humble.
 People are just coming from all walks of life.
 Most parents understand that when your daughter or son…something is just not right, you can never be complete,” Blanchard said.
 “The community has stepped in, we get facebook posts, I’ve received many text messages, prayers from people…it’s really flattering to know that people are really aware of what’s going on today.
 We appreciate it.
 Everything is going into our efforts of finding my daughter and I’m so, so happy that people are involved in this case.”